 If, however, you have a stand mixer, it’ll do the work for you!
 I don’t have one anymore, and most people don’t, so the instructions in the recipe are for kneading by hand.

 To use a stand mixer, you simply start the dough from the beginning in the mixer and then use the kneading attachment.
 The instructions are essentially the same, adding flour bit by bit, and kneading until the dough is soft, smooth, and elastic.
-Use a lower setting, one or two, for this.
+Use a lower setting, one or two, for this, and knead for about half the time.

 Vegan Cinnamon Rolls